juliangruber/intersect/README.md

 ### intersect(a, b)

 Find the intersection of arrays `a` and `b`.
 The individual arrays are expected to be sets, i.e. there's no duplicate elements in them.

+### intersect(arrays)

+You can also pass an array of arrays as a single argument, to get the intersection of `n` arrays.

 ### intersect.big(a, b)